-2, 4-D is classified as an auxin-type herbicide because it causes cells in plant tissues that transport water and nutrients to grow endlessly.
+2,4-Dichlorophenoxyacetic acid (2, 4-D) is a systemic herbicide that selectively kills broadleaf weeds.
+It is classified as an auxin-type herbicide because it causes cells in plant tissues that transport water and nutrients to grow endlessly.
+In other words, it destroys weeds by altering the way the cells of these plants grow.

 Is 2, 4-D safe for lawns?

 Pro tip: I noticed Hi-Yield 2, 4-D is not labeled for use on St. Augustine grass.
 The product label cautions that the herbicide can cause injury to St. Augustine grass.
-If you plan to control broadleaf weeds using a selective herbicide on this type of grass, Trimec Southern Broadleaf Herbicide would be a better option.
+If you plan to control broadleaf weeds using a selective herbicide on this type of grass, Trimec Southern Broadleaf Herbicide is a better option.

 However, Trimec is also not labeled for use on Floratam, a variety of St. Augustine grass.